 Pets are our kids.
 We love them and want the best care possible if they get hurt.
 The best option is pet insurance but sometimes even that isn’t enough.
 Ever since I took the Schoep and John photo I get emails from wonderful pet owners who simply cannot afford an unexpected vet bill and need advice on where to look.
 There are a ton of resources out there, but the problem is finding them when you need them.
 I’m hoping this is a nice one stop resource for those who need it.

 First of all, get pet insurance – it is so nice to have when weird stuff occurs.
-Trupanion has a wonderful program.
+Trupanion has a wonderful program, as does Pet Plan.
 If you don’t have it, however, I do have some great resources for you!

 Unexpected medical expenses pop up at the most inopportune (ok – always at inopportune) times.
 It’s not a reflection of someone’s character if they’re not able to pay.
 Sometimes weird stuff just happens – and it’s usually right on top of a refrigerator breaking, needing new brakes, or something else ridiculously expensive.